EXPRESS YOURSELF THERAPY

 Group therapy can often help you find your “voice.”
 Groups can teach you about yourself.
 They help with reducing isolation and gaining social skills.
 Groups can offer hope, encouragement, inspiration, and sometimes suggestion.
 Because of this, groups can provide peer support different than that which your therapist can provide to you in a one-on-one session.

-As a Seminar In-Field Instruction (SIFI) supervisor, Erin provides consultation to clinicians who want to improve their work with Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex clients (LGBTQI+).
+As a Seminar In-Field Instruction (SIFI) supervisor, Erin provides consultation to clinicians who want to improve their work with Lesbian, Gay, Bisexual, Transgender, Queer, Intersex, and Asexual clients (LGBTQIA+).
 Erin works with MSW/MHC/MFT students on how to practice culturally competent social work within a variety of agencies and according to the expectations of the school and the profession.
 Erin reviews and comments on students’ process recordings, complete evaluations, meet with students’ faculty advisors on their site visits, and provide crucial guidance on social work practice.
 Erin typically meets once a week to discuss the MSW/MHC/MFT student's client caseload.